rayandasoriya/Mattermost-Ansible/README.md

 #### Setting up email notifications
 As the last step to set up the email, I have created a temporary account at Zoho and have added the SMTP connection among my server.
 Complete the email notification step by running ```ansible-playbook mattermost_config_restart.yml -i inventory```.
 This will edit the configuration of the email notification.
 After that, it will restart the server so that we can see the changes made.
-*If you want to set up the SMTP connection, go to vars/vars.yml and edit the SMTPUsername and SMTPPassword if you are using Zoho.
-If you are using some other SMTP, then configure the SMTPServer and SMTPPort as well.
-The credentials have also been removed from the current system.*
+*If you want to set up the SMTP connection and you are using Zoho, go to vars/vars.yml and edit the SMTPUsername and SMTPPassword.
+If you are using some other SMTP, then configure the SMTPServer and SMTPPort as well.*

 ![image](images/5.png)